alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 ===
 Semantic Versioning
 ---
 There is one major caveat to this process.
 You need to be using a **semantic versioning system**.
-I.e. version numbers need to have meaning, as we can't automate without this.
+I.e. version numbers need to have meaning.
 [Semantic Versioning 2.0](http://semver.org) is the method I'd recommend.
-You need to be using this for your project, and it's dependencies.
+You need to be using a semantic versioning system for both your project, and any dependencies you want to upgrade.

 Why is this important?
 It'll tell us what we can release .
 Semantic versioning, in the form will use tell us when we can upgrade our dependencies and when we can release them.
 Semantic versions take the format: